borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   - new keys/repos only use new crypto: AEAD, AES-OCB, chacha20-poly1305, argon2.
   - using session keys: more secure and easier to manage, especially in multi-client or multi-repo contexts. doing this, we could get rid of problematic long term nonce/counter management.
-  - faster by AEAD: adding the chunk ID into the AD part automatically makes sure we get the right data: if we can authenticate/decrypt it, it is the data for the ID we asked for. older borg needed an additional MAC(plaintext of chunk) step to make sure.
   - the old crypto code will get removed in borg 2.1 (currently we still need it to read from your old borg 1.x repos). removing AES-CTR, pbkdf2, encrypt-and-mac, counter/nonce management will make borg more secure, easier to use and develop.